WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

         🤖 Instead of doing this by hand, you can also use the PROTOTYPE python library [CMIPcite][cmipcite].
 Input tracking_id(s), dataset PID(s) or file paths(s) to retrieve the citation (textually or in the bibtex format).

         Note that there are two citation granularities on experiment data and on model/MIP data.
+        Also, the version has to be added separately as it is not included in the DOI.
         <!--TODO: How should the user choose which one to use ?  -->

         Further information on the data citation concept is described in [Stockhause and Lautenschlager (2017)][Stockhause2017].
 Citations can also be searched using [DataCite's catalogue][datacitecat] and [Google's Dataset Search][gdatasetsearch].